 Call (318) 777-7777To Schedule a Free Consultation!
 24 hours a day • 7 days a week

 As with personal injury, several state laws outline wrongful death and the process of seeking damages.
 To have a successful claim or lawsuit, you must follow the relevant statutes regarding who can file, filing deadlines, and percentage of fault.

 First, however, it’s essential to understand what qualifies as wrongful death in Louisiana.

 Defining Wrongful Death

 A wrongful death may occur whenever someone commits negligent, reckless, or intentional misconduct that results in another’s death.
 Wrongful death actions can arise from a wide variety of circumstances—essentially, any scenario that, had the victim survived, would have been grounds for a personal injury lawsuit.
-An Alexandria wrongful death lawyer could help evaluate the accident that led to a loved one’s death and represent surviving family members’ interests if there is a legally valid wrongful death action.
+For example, some of the cases our firm handles include:

 If there is no surviving spouse or child, the right to bring a wrongful death action then defaults to the following family members, listed in order of priority: